mydatamyconsent/go-sdk/docs/ConsentedMedicalRecord.md

 ### NewConsentedMedicalRecord

-`func NewConsentedMedicalRecord(fieldTitle string, fieldSlug string, category string, ) *ConsentedMedicalRecord`
+`func NewConsentedMedicalRecord(fieldTitle string, fieldSlug string, issuerId string, issuerName string, category string, ) *ConsentedMedicalRecord`

 NewConsentedMedicalRecord instantiates a new ConsentedMedicalRecord object This constructor will assign default values to properties that have it defined,